If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: Water gun fighting between colleagues is a fun way to engage and build the friendship needed for a progressive work relationship.

-Water gun fights are always better with more people to play.
-It involves fighting with water guns in an open space or field.
-Divide your large group into two teams while they wear different colored jerseys so they’re easy to identify.
-Then, the team that eliminates the most opponents with their water guns before time runs out, wins.
+Water gun fights are always better with more people to play with.
+They involve fighting with water guns in an open space or field.
+Divide your large group into two teams, and have them wear different-colored jerseys so they’re easy to identify.
+The team that eliminates the most opponents with their water guns before time runs out wins.

 29. Keep Up The Balloons